From career breakthroughs to professional milestones, explore how George Springer made an impact.

 On January 23, 2021, George Springer signed a six-year, $150 million contract with the Toronto Blue Jays.

-In 2022, Springer earned his fourth All-Star selection and played a key role in leading the Blue Jays to a Wild Card berth.
-During the American League Wild Card Series against the Seattle Mariners, Springer's injury in the second game, caused by a collision with Bo Bichette while trying to catch a ball, resulted in him being carted off the field and the Mariners completing a series sweep.
+In 2022, Springer was selected for his fourth All-Star game and helped the Blue Jays to a Wild Card berth.
+During the Wild Card Series against the Seattle Mariners, Springer collided with Bo Bichette while trying to catch a ball, resulting in an injury.
+The Mariners swept the series, ending the Blue Jays' 2022 season.

-On June 25, 2023, Springer hit his 55th career leadoff home run, ranking him second all-time in leadoff home runs.
+On June 25, 2023, Springer hit his 55th career leadoff home run, placing him second on the all-time list.

 On September 24, 2023, Springer hit an inside-the-park home run in a road game against the Tampa Bay Rays.